artur-ciocanu/launch.en/help/extension-reference/web/platform-demo/overview.md

 ![](../../../assets/adobe-experienc-platform-create-streaming-connection.png)

 The modal contains fields with pre-populated values that can be changed to suit your needs.
-If you plan to create more that one streaming connection, you should be aware that the **[!UICONTROL Data Source]** field needs to be unique.
+If you plan to create more than one streaming connection, you should be aware that the **[!UICONTROL Data Source]** field needs to be unique.
 Trying to create another streaming connection using a **[!UICONTROL Data Source]** already used on another connection will fail.

 Once you selected a streaming endpoint, you will the streaming endpoint URL and source.